aditee-malviya/aditee-malviya/README.md

 Currently transitioning into a **full-time Software Engineering role at Barclays**, where I’m excited to work on real-world, high-impact systems.

+🚀 **Software Engineer | Frontend-leaning Full-Stack Developer**

+I build **clean, performant user interfaces** and **reusable frontend systems**
+with a strong focus on scalability, maintainability, and real-world product needs.

+I enjoy turning complex requirements into intuitive experiences and
+owning features end-to-end — from design decisions to production reliability.

 ---

 ## 🧠 What I Bring to the Table